Myra-Security-GmbH/go-shell/README.md

 # myra-shell

-A Golang implementation to use myracloud api via console.
+A Golang implementation to use Myra's API via console.

 ## Requirements
 - make